Ryan-py/Iris_dataset_with_tinyMl/Iris dataset with tinyMl/arduino code/README.md

 ## Tip
-make sure the two files are on the same folder
+make sure the two files are in the same folder